sst/guide/_chapters/custom-domain-in-netlify.md

 ![Hit Change site name screenshot](/assets/part2/hit-change-site-name.png)

-The site names as global, so pick a unique one.
+The site names are global, so pick a unique one.
 In our case we are using `serverless-stack-2-client`.
 And hit **Save**.

 ![Save change site name screenshot](/assets/part2/save-change-site-name.png)

-This means that our Netlify site URL is now going to be `https://serverless-stack-demo.netlify.com`.
+This means that our Netlify site URL is now going to be `https://serverless-stack-2-client.netlify.com`.
 Make a note of this as we will use this later in this chapter.

 ### Domain Settings in Netlify